-If you’re like most actors, then it’s probably safe to say you’ve done the ‘crazy monologue scramble’ more than a couple of times.
-You have an audition and find out you need a monologue, so you desperately start to search the internet and find a handful, but not one that really fits you.
+If you’re like most actors, then it’s probably safe to say you’ve done the ‘crazy audition scramble’ more than a couple of times.
+You have an audition and find out you need an audition piece, so you desperately start searching the internet and find a handful, but not one that really fits you.
 Well, we’re here to help!
-We have a huge contemporary monologue database that’ll help you find the perfect monologue.
-And, we’re adding more and more entries every day!
+We have a huge database that’ll help you find one that is perfect for you!

-- Choose a monologue that’s right for you.
+- Choose one that’s right for you.
 Something that is age and gender appropriate.
 A piece that fits your “type” as an actor.

 - Keep it short!
 In most auditions, you’ll only be performing for 1 or 2 minutes.
 A short piece is always best!

-- Pick a monologue that is in the moment.
-Try not to do a piece that has you telling a story.
-Look for a monologue where the character wants something from the other actor.
+- Pick something in the moment.
+Look for a piece where the character wants something from the other actor.
 Where you have an objective and where something is happening at that very moment.

-- Choose something that has an arc.
-Find a monologue that has a clear beginning, middle and end.
+- Choose one that has an arc.
+Find a piece that has a clear beginning, middle and end.
 Tell a story and don’t bore your audience!

 - Funny is best!
-When in doubt, always try and find a monologue with humor in it.
+When in doubt, always try and find something with humor in it.
 It doesn’t have to be a flat-out comedy, but something where you can make someone smile, even in a dramatic piece is always recommended.

 - If you can, always read the full play or script!
-In most cases, I’ve added links to the full screenplay (if it’s a movie monologue) or Amazon where you can purchase the play.
+In some cases, I’ve added links to the full screenplay (if it’s from a movie) or a link to Amazon where you can purchase the play.
 If it’s a well-known play, you can even try and find it at your local library.
-Libraries are a great resource for finding plays.
+Libraries are a great resource for finding plays!